PirchHD/PirchHD/README.md

 ## I'm a Student and Java Developer !!!

-- 🌱 I’m currently learning html/css/js :3
+- 🌱 I’m currently learning kotlin and mobile stuff
 - ⚡ Fun fact: I love to play guitar and fishkeeping
 - I work in logic synergy (from 06.2021)